-Executive Director Gullo reported the Authority Advisory Committee's recommendations which are to move forward to putting this item on fall 2023 ballot and seek to hire consultants with the process and community outreach.
+Member Nazaroff motioned to recommend to the Board of Directors that the agency move forward to putting this item on fall 2023 ballot and seek to hire consultants with the process and community outreach.
+Member Andros seconded this motion, and in a roll call vote the motion passed unanimously.